 Move is the Bluetooth extension of our award-winning TMA-2 headphones - built from a decade of development with music professionals.

-With Bluetooth 5.0 +40 hours of playback it’s the ideal choice for listening on-the go or at home.
+With our critically acclaimed audio performance and Bluetooth 5.0 +40 hours of playback it’s the ideal choice for listening on-the go or at home.
 Part of the TMA-2 modular headphone system, renowned for its sturdy build and responsible design - Designed to last.

 Premium modular Bluetooth headphones with critically acclaimed sound performance from our professional TMA-2 Studio line, balancing punchy bass and clear highly detailed representation.

 The speaker unit contains a diaphragm that is precision-grown from bio-cellulose, making it stiffer, lighter and stronger than regular PET speaker units, and allowing the sound-producing diaphragm to vibrate without the levels of distortion found in other speakers.
 Each of these qualities results in more accurate and detailed sound from the speaker with the ability to retain clarity of sound at high volumes.

 Durable and responsible design to ensure thehighest qualityand longevity of our products.
 With carefully selected materials we reduce our environmental impact.
 Designed to last is our commitment.

 Since 2010, with the launch of our first headphones, responsible design has been a foundational principle.
 By designing for longevity, and with modularity so you can upgrade as technology or needs evolve, we extend the functional lifetime of our products.